ted-ncg/labs/12-web-mvc-create-account.md

     * Has a `@PostMapping` annotation, mapping to `/create-account`
     * Takes a parameter `@ModelAttribute("accountName") String name` that will be the account name.
-    * Creates a new `Account` with the given `name` and does a `save` to the account repository.
+    * Creates a new `Account` instance with the incoming `name` and does a `save` to the account repository.
-    * Redirects to the "all accounts" view
+    * Redirects back to the "all accounts" view

         * For documentation on the redirect, see https://docs.spring.io/spring/docs/4.3.16.RELEASE/spring-framework-reference/htmlsingle/#mvc-redirecting-redirect-prefix

 1. Run all the tests in `CreateWebApplicationIntegrationTest`, and they should all **pass**.